Specification (.spec file)

 Async api functions cannot return a value.

-There are 3 types of async calls.
+There are 4 types of async calls.

 Simple async functions

-Just add "async": true (another optional parameter (that by default is false)) to the call definition; it means the client side api is not called right away, but at next message sent to the client.
+to the call definition; it means the client side api is not called right away, but as part of the next message that will be sent to the client.

-In case of component async functions, if the form is not present in browser's DOM when the async call is supposed to execute (later) then it will force-load it in a hidden div just in order to execute the async function on the component.
+In case of component async functions, if the form is not present in browser's DOM when the async call is supposed to execute (later) then it will:

-Async-now service functions
+Async-now functions

-These are currently supported only for ng services, not components.
 These are async functions that will be called in browser right away (rather then when the current request to server is done), but the code that calls them does not wait for them to finish execution before proceeding.

 Async-now function calls will not send other pending async calls to client nor update the client's state with other pending changes (model updates of components/services/etc.).

-Just add "async-now": true (another optional parameter (that by default is false)) to the call definition.
+Just add "async-now": true (an optional parameter that, by default, is false) to the call definition.

 Delay-until-form-loads component functions